Skip to main content

 Housing Options

-To find other housing options and information for adults with disabilities, visit our Housing Programs for Special Populations page.
+To find housing options and information for adults with disabilities, visit our Housing Programs for Special Populations page.

 NJ Workability

-NJ Workability is a program that offers people with disabilities who are working, and those who are ineligible for Medicaid due to income, the opportunity to receive full Medicaid coverage.
+NJ Workability is a program that offers full Medicaid coverage to people who are disabled and whose income/assets would make them ineligible for Medicaid due to income the opportunity to receive full Medicaid coverage.
+To be eligible, the applicant must:

-• Working full- or part-time with proof of employment
+• Working full or part time with proof of employment

-Learn more about income and asset eligibility and how to apply.
+Learn more and how to apply.

 NJ ABLE

-NJ ABLE stands for New Jersey Achieving a Better Life Experience.
-This program allows qualified individuals with disabilities to save for disability-related expenses in tax-advantaged savings accounts without losing eligibility for certain assistance programs such as Supplemental Security Income (SSI) or Medicaid.
-Examples of eligible expenses include education, housing, transportation, personal support services, and more.
+NJ ABLE (New Jersey Achieving a Better Life Experience) allows qualified individuals with disabilities to save for disability-related expenses in tax-advantaged savings accounts without losing eligibility for certain assistance programs.
+To be eligible, an individual must meet the following two requirements:

-• One of the following is true:
+2. One of the following is true:

-• You are eligible for SSI or SSDI because of a disability OR
+1. Be eligible for SSI or SSDI because of a disability OR

-• You experience blindness as determined by the Social Security Act OR
+2. Experience blindness as determined by the Social Security Act OR

-• You have a similarly severe disability with a written diagnosis from a licensed physician
+3. Have a similarly severe disability with a written diagnosis from a licensed physician

 Reporting Suspected Abuse Against Individuals With Disabilities